giuseppevalentinobaldi/P4-lab/lab-vitter/server/scapy/doc/scapy/advanced_usage.rst

 Automata
 ========

-Scapy enables to create easily network automata.
-Scapy does not stick to a specific model like Moore or Mealy automata.
-It provides a flexible way for you to choose you way to go.
+Scapy enables you to easily create network automata.
+Scapy does not stick to a specific model like `Moore <https://en.wikipedia.org/wiki/Moore_machine>`_ or `Mealy <https://en.wikipedia.org/wiki/Mealy_machine>`_ automata.
+It provides a flexible way for you to choose your way to go.

 An automaton in Scapy is deterministic.
-It has different states.
-A start state and some end and error states.
+It has different states: a start state, some intermediate and some end and error states.
 There are transitions from one state to another.
-Transitions can be transitions on a specific condition, transitions on the reception of a specific packet or transitions on a timeout.
+Transitions can be tied to specific conditions, the reception of a specific packet or a timeout.
 When a transition is taken, one or more actions can be run.
 An action can be bound to many transitions.
 Parameters can be passed from states to transitions and from transitions to states and actions.

-From a programmer's point of view, states, transitions and actions are methods from an Automaton subclass.
-They are decorated to provide meta-information needed in order for the automaton to work.
+From a programmer's point of view, states, transitions and actions are methods from an automaton subclass.
+They are decorated to provide some meta-information needed in order for the automaton to work.

 First example
 -------------

 Let's begin with a simple example.
-I take the convention to write states with capitals, but anything valid with Python syntax would work as well.
+I take the convention to write states with capitals, but any valid Python syntax would work as well.

 ::

     class HelloWorld(Automaton):
         @ATMT.state(initial=1)
         def BEGIN(self):
-            print "State=BEGIN"
+            print("State=BEGIN")

         @ATMT.condition(BEGIN)
         def wait_for_nothing(self):
-            print "Wait for nothing..."
+            print("Wait for nothing...")
             raise self.END()

         @ATMT.action(wait_for_nothing)
         def on_nothing(self):
-            print "Action on 'nothing' condition"
+            print("Action on 'nothing' condition")

         @ATMT.state(final=1)
         def END(self):
-            print "State=END"
+            print("State=END")

 In this example, we can see 3 decorators:

-* ``ATMT.state`` that is used to indicate that a method is a state, and that can have initial, final and error optional arguments set to non-zero for special states.
+* ``ATMT.state`` is used to indicate that a method is a state, and that can have initial, final and error optional arguments set to non-zero for special states.
-* ``ATMT.condition`` that indicate a method to be run when the automaton state reaches the indicated state.
+* ``ATMT.condition`` indicates a method to be run when the automaton state reaches the indicated state.
 The argument is the name of the method representing that state
 * ``ATMT.action`` binds a method to a transition and is run when the transition is taken.